verge-io/docs/docs/implementation-guide/scale-out-nodes.md

    * Allow the installer to auto-detect the network configuration, ensuring that NICs are correctly cabled and match the configuration documented during the initial setup.

-!!! note "The installer may ask for you to identify which NIC is used for the EXTERNAL switch if it cannot autodetect"
+!!! info "The installer may ask for you to identify which NIC is used for the EXTERNAL switch if it cannot autodetect"

-5. **Cluster Selection:** (OPTIONAL)
+5. **Cluster Selection:**

    * If prompted, select the cluster your scale-out node is joining.

    * Select the node this new nodes resembles the most

-!!! note "You will only see this question if you have multiple clusters"
+!!! tip "You will only see this question if you have multiple clusters"

 6. **vSAN Configuration:**

-   * The installer will automatically configure this node to integrate with the existing vSAN.
-Confirm that the storage tiers or custom configurations align with the initial setup to maintain uniformity across the infrastructure.
+   * Confirm that the storage tiers or custom configurations align with the initial setup to maintain uniformity across the infrastructure.

    * Review and finalize the disk selections and storage configurations.